Music in Haywood County

 Witness the music and dance of other cultures come to life through spectacular performances and educational programs with the annual Folkmoot Festival.
 The festival presents an incredible opportunity to expand your horizons and learn about the rich history of music and dance in other cultures from around the world – all while surrounded by the beautiful Smoky Mountains!

 Another festival that can’t be missed is Maggie Valley’s Hillbilly Jam.
 With music, moonshine, food, crafts, cars and bikes, this festival truly has it all.
-Get a taste of Rock n’ Roll and country music with live performances from an eclectic group of artists sure to satisfy the taste of any music lover.
+Get a taste of Rock n’ Roll and country music with live performances from an eclectic group of artists sure to satisfy the tastes of any music lover.

 The Cold Mountain Music Festival raises awareness and funds for Lake Logan and Camp Henry.
 The festival is full of live music and food and offers great lodging accommodations for attendees.
 Stay in one of the serene cabins surrounding Lake Logan or embrace the spirit of the mountains and stay at the festival’s campsite.